Free In-Person Special Event

 The Harvard Museums of Science & Culture are an 8-minute walk through historic Harvard Yard from the Harvard Square MBTA Red Line station.

-Start off with a visit to our newest exhibitions
+Start off with a visit to our galleries

 Then step outdoors for a host of fun activities

-Enter the raffle to win HMSC museum memberships and special gifts from our museum shop.
+Enter the Solstice Raffle to win HMSC museum memberships and special gifts from our museum shop.

 Design your own summer crown with seasonal flowers, garden greens, and ribbons (while supplies last).

 Meet and greet a small group of farm animals visiting the museums to celebrate the beginning of summer.

 Make a Mural!

 Join Boston-based artist Howie Green to create a community mural inspired by HMSC collections.